Monica Jackson: Climbing career

+She also climbed in Turkey, the Alps and the Dolomites.

 Writing and other media

+After she turned 50, she joined the University of Cambridge and received degrees in archaeology and anthropology.
+She received funds from the Ministry of Overseas Development to conduct research in the Kollegal region on caste and kinship and received a doctorate from the University of Edinburgh in 1976.
+She wrote a biographical account of her experience growing up in India as well as on conducting anthropology research at Kollegal in Going Back.

-In 1957, Jackson wrote the book Tents in the Clouds: the first women's Himalayan expedition her adventures.
+In 1957, Jackson wrote the book Tents in the Clouds: the first women's Himalayan expedition.
+She wrote about her experience climbing Cilo Dağı in The Turkish Time Machine (1966).

 She appeared in a BBC documentary, Eye to Eye, on the history of mountaineering where she was filmed climbing Napes Needle with Horace "Rusty" Westmoreland, who was 71 at the time.
 Napes Needle was an important location, and some believe that the sport of mountaineering started there.

 From 2002 to 2003, the Scottish National Portrait Gallery had a show called On Top of the World that included pictures of Monica Jackson and her team.